ChintanVachhani/kayak-prototype/README.md

    npm install
    npm start
    ```
-**Note : Please make sure your MongoDB, Zookeeper and Kafka are running.**
+**Note : Please make sure your MongoDB, Zookeeper, Kafka and Redis are running.**
 For MongoDB installation guide see [this](https://docs.mongodb.org/v3.0/installation/).
 For Kafka installation guide see [this](https://kafka.apache.org/quickstart).
+For Redis installation guide see [this](https://redis.io/topics/quickstart).
 Also `npm3` is required to install dependencies properly.

 # Boilerplate code